arianitu/postgres-statefulset/config/README.md

 You should see the single user's details.

-At this stage you should edit /var/lib/postgresql/data/pgdata/pg_hba.conf to allow access from the elastos blockchains pod, the haskell webserver pod, and the 3 redis pods, by obtaining their ip addresses from:
+At this stage you should edit /var/lib/postgresql/data/pgdata/pg_hba.conf to allow access from the elastos blockchains pod and the 3 redis pods, by obtaining their ip addresses from:

 `microk8s kubectl describe pods`,